httpwg/http-extensions/draft-ietf-httpbis-priority.md

 avoids having to extend the protocol semantics to support continued updates during the stream lifetime; see {{reprioritization}}.

-Unlike the header field, the PRIORITY_UPDATE frame is a hop-by-hop signal.
+Unlike the Priority header field, the PRIORITY_UPDATE frame is a hop-by-hop signal.
+Clients that do not want to expose an end-to-end signal MAY omit the header field but send the PRIORITY_UPDATE frame at an early moment assuming that it will reach the server as early as the request message it applies to.

-Having two mechanisms to carry the initial priority signal brings the dilemma of choice.
-A sender can use either signal and sending both is not prohibited.
 An endpoint that receives both signals can process them in any way it chooses but MUST NOT treat this as error.
-Endpoints are advised that sending conflicting initial priority signals may lead to sub-optimal prioritization effects.

 # Reprioritization